Nero (1922 film): Production

 The film was made by an Italian subsidiary of the Fox Film Corporation as part of an ambitious plan to make major films in Europe (with Britain and France planned as destinations as well as Italy).
 The film was shot on location in and around Rome, including at the Colosseum.
 Despite the fact that production costs were cheaper in Italy than Hollywood, the film's budget continued to grow.
 Some differences in labor demands (Italian extras insisting on lap breaks in the afternoons) caused some difficulty for the production as well.
 The film ultimately cost $358,000 to make.
 Although the film was eventually able to gross $522,000 this came out as a nearly $60,000 loss due to advertising and distribution costs.
 The film ended Fox's European scheme after only one production, with an announced film of Mary, Queen of Scots never being made.

 Reception

 The film received very positive reviews from critics.
 Variety observed "There are many who will say after viewing Nero that Edwards is the only director with a legitimate claim as a rival of D.W.
 Griffith.

-Preservation status
+Preservation

-Nero is now considered a lost film.
+With no prints of Nero located in any film archives, it is considered a lost film.
+In February 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films.